davebraze/david-braze/content/views/views.md

 community.
 In fact, even in the face of many physical or intellectual challenges, language emerges.

-A central goal of the language and cognitive sciences is to explain the capacities and processes that provide for ***language acquisition***, including features of production and comprehension in each developmental state.

-Any real explanation of language abilities must cover ***individual variation***, including both "normal" variation and disordered language.
+Any real explanation of language abilities must cover ***individual variation***, how people differ in their abilities, including both "normal" variation and disordered language.
 So, the mental aspects of language use and language acquisition are primary.
-But, a complete explanation must also address how language is used for actual communication.
+But, a complete explanation must also address how language is used for actual communication, and how well it supports other abilites that depend on it.

-People in literate societies, like ours, often think of the ability to write and to read as a part of language, inseparable from it, but they aren't.
+People in literate societies, like ours, often think of the abilities to write and to read as a part of language, inseparable from it, but they aren't.
 Actually, ***writing and reading are "language-adjacent" skills***.
 They come after language, and they depend on language, but